microsoft/win32metadata/docs/projections.md

 * `[MemorySize]` and its `BytesParamIndex` property on a parameter indicates the 0-based index of another parameter that can be prepopulated with the size of the parameter ([#284](https://github.com/microsoft/win32metadata/issues/284))
 * `[CanReturnAlternateSuccessCodes]` and `[CanReturnErrorsAsSuccess]` attributes add semantic information about the possible return values of a function ([#1315](https://github.com/microsoft/win32metadata/issues/1315))
 * `[ReturnsUnownedHandle]` on a return value or out parameter indicates the returned handle is unowned ([#792](https://github.com/microsoft/win32metadata/issues/792))
+* `[IgnoreIfReturn]` on a `HANDLE` parameter indicates that the parameter is undefined in failure scenarios and should be ignored if the value specified by the attribute is returned.
+Multiple return values are represented by multiple attributes. ([#1312](https://github.com/microsoft/win32metadata/issues/1312))

 DISCLAIMER: This list is a work in progress and is not yet comprehensive.